Gulf Livestock 1: Final voyage

 On her final voyage, Gulf Livestock 1 was carrying a cargo of 5,867 live cattle, and was owned by the UAE-based Gulf Navigation Holding shipping company.
 The vessel left Napier, New Zealand on 14 August, and was scheduled to arrive in the Port of Jingtang, Tangshan China on 3 September 2020.

 The ship sent a distress signal from the East China Sea west of the Japanese island of Amami Ōshima on 2 September 2020 at 1:40 am JST (4:40 pm 1 September UTC).
 The first survivor recovered reported that the ship's sole main propulsion engine failed during rough seas caused by Typhoon Maysak, and the vessel later capsized after being struck by a wave.
 Before the ship capsized, the 34-year old Filipino ship captain was also able to tell his wife via instant messages that the worsening of the typhoon had caused the ship's engine to fail.

 There were 43 crew members on board, 39 from the Philippines, two from New Zealand and two from Australia.
 The missing Australians were reported to have been an equine veterinarian and a stock handler.
+One of the New Zealanders was a stock handler and wilderness hunter guide named Lochie Bellerby.

 On 2 September, one crew member, a 45-year-old Filipino chief officer, was rescued by the Japanese Coast Guard.
 On 4 September, a second crew member was found unresponsive in the water by the Coast Guard and died shortly after being rescued.
 In the same area, several cattle carcasses and a life vest were also recovered.
 A second survivor, a 30-year-old Filipino deckhand in a life raft, was rescued on the afternoon of 4 September just after 4:00 pm.
 On 9 September, the Coast Guard suspended the search for survivors.
+The tragedy led New Zealand to reconsider the exports of livestock by sea.